 |True to Yourself

 Didn't Think it Would Turn Out Bad (string quartet version)

 Monday (End Credits)

 Brion has also contributed to several film soundtracks and various artists efforts, including 1995's Sing Hollies in Reverse and the soundtracks to Eternal Sunshine of the Spotless Mind and I ♥ Huckabees, both from 2004.
 Links to full reviews are below; suffice to say, he does a good job on all, writing the entire score for the latter.
-So; Meaningless is an excellent little album, assuming you like the style, and lovely Chamby work on a handful of tracks.
-Buy, I think.
+So; Meaningless is an excellent album, assuming you like the style, with lovely Chamby work on a handful of tracks.